The Okunoin Area 奥の院エリア

 A monk, a mausoleum and a myth at one of Japan's most sacred sites

-- The Ichinohashi Bridge, where guests pay tribute to Kobo Daishi
+- The Gobyobashi Bridge, where guests pay tribute to Kobo Daishi

-- Hold Miroku Stone with one hand to feel the weight of your sins
+- Hold Miroku Stone with one hand to feel the weight of your wish

-- Visit Torodo Hall, the hall of lamps and Okunoin's main hall for worship
+- Visit Torodo Hall, known as the Hall of Lanterns, and worship at Kobo Daishi's mausoleum

 How to Get There

 From Koyasan Station take the bus that drops you off at the Okunoin-mae bus stop.
 It is about a kilometer from the stop.

 For those wishing to walk the full length of the cobbled path up to Okunoin, get off at the Ichi-no-hashi-guchi bus stop.